amogh7joshi/engagement-detection/README.md

 The model architecture I am currently using for the convolutional neural network is similar to that of VGG16 and VGG19 [\[1\]](http://arxiv.org/abs/1409.1556).

-Since the model has a convolutional architecture, I replaced the fully-connected layers with a global average pooling layer.
+Since the model has a convolutional architecture, fully-connected layers have been replaced with a global average pooling layer.
 In general, it yields better results.
+The 2-D convolution layers can also be replaced with separable 2-D convolution layers, although regular convolution layers seem to yield better results with the image sizes of the `fer2013` dataset.

 ## Data Pipelines